You are here

 You know spring has sprung in Washington, DC when the cherry blossoms appear and the National Cherry Blossom Festival begins.
 But capturing the perfect shot of a cherry blossom tree can be a daunting task.
 Expert photographers will tell you, the secret to taking a beautiful photo of these delicate marvels is a combination of the perfect scene and some good old-fashioned timing.
 For the blossoms, that time is during peak bloom, which typically occurs around early April but has occurred as early as mid-March and as late as mid-April.

-The best viewing of the cherry blossom trees typically lasts four to seven days after peak bloom begins, but the blossoms can last for up to two weeks under ideal conditions.
+The best viewing of the cherry blossom trees typically lasts four to seven days after peak bloom begins, a period that the National Park Service predicts will occur from March 21-24 The blossoms can last for up to two weeks under ideal conditions.
 So grab your lens (camera or phone) and capture these world-famous trees from these ideal vantage points and see the likes on your feed blossom.

 To get shots of the blossoms from every angle, take the time to do a full loop around the Tidal Basin.
 Depending on the time of day, pause at different spots to capture the light just right.
 Sunsets are particularly beautiful, but sunrise comes with the advantage of not being as crowded.